NSO-developer/nso-gitbook/cisco-apicdc/README-ned-settings.md

       This is used together with config-path to define the location of config file;

+    - cisco-apicdc sync-from-dump-enable <true|false> (default false)

+      Set to TRUE to enable dumping the final config into a local file.
+      The file name is 'current time'.xml, a new file is created afte each sync-from

     - cisco-apicdc config-path <string>

       Specify the directory for configuration;.